Building this portfolio: what I learned from designing and shipping my own product in five days

 Claude Code did a lot of the implementation heavy lifting.
 I'd describe what I wanted, review what came back, push back when it wasn't right, and iterate.
 It felt less like coding and more like designing with a very fast implementation partner.
 The decisions were mine.
 The 2am hours were entirely my fault.

-The honest version of vibe coding isn't magic.
+The honest version of building with AI isn't magic.
 It's knowing enough to ask the right questions, recognising when the output is wrong, and caring enough about the details to keep going until it feels right.
 That's not so different from design, really.
 Just with more terminal errors.